sdot-team/sdot/doc/power_diagram_py.md

 # We virtually repeat the seeds with `[ 0, +1 ]` and `[ 0, -1 ]` translations.
 #   Specifying `[ 0, +1 ]` is enough because internally, it will also add the inverse transformation.
+#   Rk: each new transformation T is added with its inv( T ), P @ T and P @ inv( T ) for each previous transformation P
 # The transformations are internaly stored as transformation matrices (4x4 in 3D for instance)
 #   but can be constructed using tuple ( M, V ) to describe the transformation `M @ x + V` for a point `x`
 #   or by a single vector for a simple translation